 Access to and use of the recreational resources are restricted to installation personnel and guests.
 The number of users to the resources may increase as the result of the proposed action.
 With the exception to the Fena Reservoir, which attracts fishing, most recreational resources at NMS are passive recreational resources (e.g., scenic point, Fena Massacre Site, Alma Gosa and Dobo Springs).
 Passive activities listed above, except fishing, do not warrant prolonged or extended stays as would by more active uses (e.g., hiking).
-The safety concerns associated with the proposed training activities would result in reduced access/availability to hiking/boonie stomping trails; therefore, users of this resource would be adversely impacted by the proposed action.
-The degree of the impact is not considered significant because users would have access and use during non-training periods.
 Therefore, Alternative 1 would result in less than significant to recreational resources on NMS.

 In general, increased population due to the relocation of Marines and their dependents would create an adverse impact to recreational facilities on base, but this would be offset by the construction and operation of new facilities at the Main Cantonment.
-Impacts to recreational resources off base would be significant due to the loss of use and access to Guam International Raceway, increase in civilian workers during the construction phase, and the restriction of recreational resources at the proposed Training Range Complex at Route 15.
+Impacts to recreational resources off base would be significant due to the increase in civilian workers during the construction phase and the loss of recreational opportunities at the proposed Training Range Complex at Route 15.